Board of Directors

 In Memory of HADC Director Dolph von Arx

 Since April 1994, John has overseen the Florida operations, which have been responsible for permitting and building over 2,000 homes and apartments.
-John is a resident of Naples, Florida, where he currently lives with his two daughters, Julia and Jayda.
+John is a resident of Naples, Florida, where he currently lives with his wife, Natalia and two daughters, Julia and Jayda.

 Nicole Johnson, DrPH, MPH, MA